What is OCR? An Introduction to Optical Character Recognition

-In this blog article, you’ll learn about:
+In this introductory article, you’ll learn about:

-- What the heck is OCR
+- What is OCR Technology?

-- How does optical character recognition work – explained for non techies
+- How does optical character recognition work?

 What is OCR?